 In this emerging digital economy, how institutions prepare to embrace new technology and forms of intermediation will have a significant impact on how their operations will shape the future of their success.

-Prepare for DeFi with Advanced
+Prepare for decentralised finance with Advanced

 As your finance team adapts, its composition, work, and challenges might change much in the same way as when they moved from pen and paper to computers.